-(c) Record keeping.
+(dc) Record keeping.
 The operator shall maintain a copy of the monitoring reports in a form readily accessible for division inspection.

-(d) Corrective action for releases.
-If any vadose zone sampling results show that the concentrations of BTEX or chlorides demonstrate a statistically significant increase over the background concentrations using the Student's t test with an alpha of 0.1, the operator shall notify the division's environmental bureau of the exceedance within five working days, shall sample for the constituents listed in Subsections A and B of 20.6.2.3103 NMAC, required for the landfarm pursuant to paragraph (1) of Subsection G of 19.15.2.53 NMAC, and shall submit a corrective action plan incorporating the Tier 1 or 2 approach at the operator's election, within 30 days of the initial sampling report or 15 days of receipt of any additional sampling results required by this paragraph.
-The corrective action plan shall address changes in the operation of the landfarm to prevent further migration of constituents and a plan for isolating or remedying any contamination resulting from landfarm operations.
+(ed) Corrective action for releases.
+If any vadose zone sampling results show that the concentrations of TPH, BTEX or, chlorides, demonstrate a statistically significant increase over the background concentrations using the Student's t test with an alpha of 0.1, the operator shall notify the division's environmental bureau of the exceedance within five working days, shall sample for the constituents listed in Subsections A and B of 20.6.2.3103 NMAC, required for the landfarm pursuant to paragraph (1) of Subsection G of 19.15.2.53 NMAC, and shall submit a corrective action plan incorporating the Tier 1 or 2 approach at the operator's election, within 30 days of the initial sampling report or 15 days of receipt of any additional sampling results required by this paragraph.
+The corrective action plan shall address changes in the operation of the landfarm to prevent further migration of constituents and a plan for isolating or remedying any contamination resulting from landfarm operations. or constituents listed in Subsections A and B of 20.6.2.3103 NMAC, exceed the background concentrations, then the operator shall notify the division's environmental bureau of the exceedance, and shall submit a corrective action plan, within 15 days.
+The corrective action plan shall address changes in the operation of the landfarm to prevent further contamination and a plan for isolating or remedying any existing contamination.

-(5) Treatment zone closure performance standards.
-Unless the operator elects to close the landfarm cell pursuant to Paragraph 7 of Subsection G of 19.15.2.53 NMAC, after a landfarm cell has been filled to the maximum thickness of two feet, the operator shall continue treatment until the contaminated soil has been remediated to the higher of the background concentrations or the following closure performance standards.
+(56) Treatment zone closure performance standards.
+Unless the operator elects to close the landfarm cell pursuant to Paragraph 7 of Subsection G of 19.15.2.53 NMAC, aAfter a landfarm cell has been filled to the maximum thickness of two feet, the operator shall continue treatment until the contaminated soil has been remediated to the higher of the background concentrations or the following closure performance standards.